Columbine High School massacre: Knives

-The massacre
+Massacre

 According to the shooters' respective journals and video tapes, it is believed by investigators that the pair intended to detonate their propane bombs in the cafeteria at the busiest lunch hour, killing hundreds of students.
 After this, they would shoot and stab survivors, as well as lob bombs.
 Bombs set in their cars in the parking lot would also eventually detonate, killing more students as well as any police officers, paramedics, firemen or reporters who had arrived at the school.
 (Note: Investigators speculated they were supposed to detonate after the massacre and injure first responders.)
 However, the bombs in the cafeteria and cars failed to detonate.

 Several official sources claim they planned to shoot the fleeing survivors from the parking lot, but when the bombs failed, they moved to the staircase on the hill at the west side.
-Other sources claim the top of the staircase where the massacre began was their preferred spot to wait for the bombs to go off all along.
+Other sources claim the top of the staircase where the massacre began was their preferred spot to wait for the bombs to go off.
 (Note: Klebold made notes prior to the massacre which included "Go to the outside hill, wait.
 When first bombs go off, attack.")